YashKarthik/YashKarthik/README.md

-Hi, I'm a programmer interested in cryptocurrencies, philosophy, and startups.
+Hi, I'm a programmer interested in cryptocurrencies, physics, and startups.